Jalev105/FireAlertAI/README.md

 ### Web UI Dashboard

 This version of FireAlertAI includes a custom web UI dashboard for making inferences on images.
-Models are selected via the dropdown in the menu, to use your own model move it to the models folder in FireAlertAI.
+Models are selected via the dropdown in the menu, to use your own model move it (FA.onnx) to the models folder in FireAlertAI.

 To run the dashboard:
 - Start the backend by moving into the FireAlertAI/web folder and running `python3 FireAlertServer.py`